-- 1) One (1) staff person from each EOP component

-- 2) A.S.
-Advisor

-- 3) A.S.
-Executive Director

-- 4) A.S.
-Committee on Committees Chair

-- 5) A.S.
-Controller(s)

-- 6) A.S.
-Attorney General

-- 7) A.S.
-President

-- 1) The Commissioners for the following academic year, shall be recommended by the Commission during the third (3rd) and fourth (4th) weeks of Spring quarter.
+- A.S.
+Advisor A.S.
+Executive Director A.S.
+Committee on Committees Chair A.S.
+Controller(s) A.S.
+Attorney General A.S.
+President - D) Selection and Term of Office: - 1) The Co-Chairs for the following academic year, shall be recommended by the Commission during the third (3rd) and fourth (4th) weeks of Spring quarter.
 These recommendations will be forwarded to the Committee on Committees, appointed by the A.S.
-President, and approved by Legislative Council for a term of one (1) academic year. - 2) The EOP student representatives shall be selected by the respective EOP components. - 3) The Residence Hall liaison shall be selected by the Residence Hall Association. - 4) The Legislative Council Representatives shall be nominated by the Internal Vice-President and approved by the Legislative Council for the term of one (1) year. - 5) The Correspondence Coordinator, Treasurer, and Historian shall be selected from the active group membership during the academic year.

-E) Duties and Powers of the Commission:

-- 1) Advise Legislative Council on all issues affecting students of color on the UCSB campus and in the community. - Coordinate all members of the Campus Advisory, Academic Senate, and statewide organizations concerned with ethnicity issues. - 3) Act as a referral source to all students seeking resources and/or programs dealing with ethnicity or minority advocacy and support. - 4) Advocate measures and programs designed to combat racism and ethnocentricity on campus, and help students and groups towards achieving their goals on campus. - 5) Collect and disseminate information regarding the needs of students of color to the student body and to campus organizations, departments, faculty and committees. - 6) Coordinate speakers, lectures, entertainment, and other events in which to educate and make the campus and/or community aware of issues. - 7) Strive to achieve cohesion and positive relations among the different racial groups on campus.

-F) Duties and Powers of the Commissioners:

-- 1) Schedule and facilitate weekly meetings of the Commission. - 2) Set a minimum of five (5) regularly scheduled office hours per week. - Handle public relations for the Commission and be the official spokespersons for the Commission. - 4) Have ultimate responsibility for the fiscal management of the entire Commission. - 5) Present quarterly reports to the Legislative Council concerning the financial and programming activities of the Commission. - 6) Be aware of the operations of all committees and attempt to be of help to students or student groups in any problems or issues which may arise. - Shall attend all BCC Chair Council Meetings.
+President, and approved by Legislative Council for a term of one (1) academic year. - 2) The EOP student representatives shall be selected by the respective EOP staff. - 3) The Residence Hall liaison shall be selected by the Residence Hall Association. - 4) The Legislative Council Representatives shall be nominated by the Internal Vice-President and approved by the Legislative Council for the term of one (1) year. - 5) The Outreach Coordinator, Financial Coordinator, and Ourstorian shall be selected from the active group membership during the academic year. - E) Duties and Powers of the Commission: - 1) Advise Legislative Council on all issues affecting students of color on the UCSB campus and in the community. - 2) Coordinate all members of the Campus Advisory, Academic Senate, and statewide organizations concerned with ethnicity issues. - 3) Act as a referral source to all students seeking resources and/or programs dealing with ethnicity or minority advocacy and support. - 4) Advocate measures and programs designed to combat racism and ethnocentricity on campus, and help students and groups towards achieving their goals on campus. - 5) Collect and disseminate information regarding the needs of students of color to the student body and to campus organizations, departments, faculty and committees. - 6) Coordinate speakers, lectures, entertainment, and other events in which to educate and make the campus and/or community aware of issues. - 7) Strive to achieve cohesion and positive relations among the different racial groups on campus. - F) Duties and Powers of the Co-Chairs: - 1) Schedule and facilitate weekly meetings of the Commission. - 2) Set a minimum of five (5) regularly scheduled office hours per week. - 3) Handle public relations for the Commission and be the official spokespersons for the Commission. - 4) Have ultimate responsibility for the fiscal management of the entire Commission. - 5) Present quarterly reports to the Legislative Council concerning the financial and programming activities of the Commission.